ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 The production of steel can be used as a proxy to show American industrial development.
 Coal and oil can also be used as proxies.

 Mass production of cars allows them to be more accessible to the masses.
-People start using these cars to enjoy leisure (the beach/countryside),
+People start using these cars to enjoy leisure (the beach/countryside).
+The working class American can now
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2NTQ3NzMsOTUzNjk3OTkwLC04NTQ3MD
+eyJoaXN0b3J5IjpbMTc2MzI2MDQyMSw5NTM2OTc5OTAsLTg1ND
-ExMzYsLTQxOTQ5NDM2NSwtMjAxOTQwMjQ3NywtMTU4MTk0NDE5
+cwMTEzNiwtNDE5NDk0MzY1LC0yMDE5NDAyNDc3LC0xNTgxOTQ0
-MV19
+MTkxXX0=
 -->